What was Jim Brown's Net Worth?

 Despite his obvious potential in a number of sports, Brown chose to pursue a career in the NFL.
 He was selected by the Cleveland Browns during the 1957 NFL draft.
 He quickly proved his abilities after rushing for 237 yards in a game against the LA Rams.
 By 1958, he had broken the single-season rushing record with 1,527 yards.
 During this MVP season, Jim scored 17 touchdowns, which was nine more than his closest rival.

 After nine years with the Cleveland Browns, Brown decided to retire.
 He had achieved an incredible number of achievements during this period.
 Jim had broken records for career rushing yards, rushing touchdowns, total touchdowns, and all-purpose yards.
-He also became the first player to ever amass more than 100 rushing touchdowns, a feat that very few players have matched since his days in the NFL.
+He also became the first player ever to amass more than 100 rushing touchdowns, a feat that very few players have matched since his days in the NFL.
 This is despite the season being expanded from 12 games to 16 games in recent years.

 Brown's final Pro Bowl game was one to remember, as he scored three touchdowns before leaving his career as an athlete behind.
 He was only 29 when he retired, which is younger than most players decide to retire today.
 During his playing career, Brown developed a reputation for being extremely difficult to tackle, and it usually required more than one defender to finally bring him down.
 Another important achievement in Jim's playing career was his NFL championship title in 1964.